Fauzia Kasuri: Pakistan Tehreek-e-Insaf

 Kasuri is a former member and recent critic of the PTI, a political party in Pakistan.
 She resigned 2 months before the 2018 Pakistani General Elections.
 Apart from raising funds for the party, she had been President of the Women's Wing of the party for 17 years and was responsible for building women chapters of the party in Europe, the Middle East and the US.
 She had been a member of the Manifesto and Constitution Committees of the party and had played a leading role in nurturing the women and youth wings within the party.

-She was a long time volunteer for the Shaukat Khanum Memorial Cancer Hospital & Research Centre, involved in international fund raising for the charity.
-Kasuri also had a long track record of fund raising for the Imran Khan Foundation.
+She was a long time volunteer for the Shaukat Khanum Memorial Cancer Hospital and Research Center, involved in international fund raising for the charity.
+Kasuri also had a long track record of fund raising for the Imran Khan.
 Having been affiliated with many social causes like SOS and the Layton Rahmatullah Benevolent Trust, she is also on the board of I-Care Foundation in Pakistan and was a leading figure for the relief work with the internally displaced persons from Waziristan.